Family: oriental, woody

 EdT, EdP, Parfum.
 When Habit Rouge was released in 1965, it was classified as an Eau de Cologne, albeit with a higher scent percentage than even an Eau de Toilette contains today.
 Thierry Wasser has explained that one way of making a fragrance comply with IFRA's safety norms is by lowering the overall scent concentration, which is why perfumes used to be much stronger and more tenacious than they are nowadays.
 Still, the EdC version had a certain aromatic softness and delicacy, which the EdT lacked.
 The EdT came out in 1988, and it adjusted the balance to make the effect of citronellol scratching against leather appear even more striking.
 For those who preferred the former, Habit Rouge Eau de Cologne stayed in production right up to 2007.
 The EdT emerged with the eighties' demand for more powerful scents — a trend which also gave birth to more intense Eau de Parfum (or, in Guerlain's terms back then, Parfum de Toilette) versions of Shalimar, Jicky, Mitsouko, L'Heure Bleue and Chamade in 1986-1987.
 Habit Rouge fans generally view the EdT as the most classic version.

 Considering that in 1992 Guerlain had introduced the Eau de Parfum format to men with Héritage, the EdP version of Habit Rouge came rather late, namely in 2003.
 Though being the unmistakable scent of Habit Rouge, it was more a reformulation than a mere concentrated variant: extra formal, firmly woody and suave.
-It gave a new creaminess to the Habit Rouge accord, with the biting citrus top toned down, and an addition of jasmine and a golden, slightly fruity oud note.
+It gave a new creaminess to the Habit Rouge accord, with the biting citrus top toned down, and an addition of jasmine and a golden, raspberry-like oud note.
 Oud can be a difficult note in perfumery, as its characteristic scent immediately affects the expression with a Middle Eastern vibe, but in Habit Rouge EdP it was well integrated and subtle, just enough to add a becoming warmth and smoothness to the accord.

 In 2008 Guerlain presented Habit Rouge L’Extrait, a novel category in men’s scents and at first only a one-off production.
 In the good old days when Jacques Guerlain was at the helm, the Parfum version was always the point of departure and therefore the most authentic representation of the scent, but nowadays it's usually a whole new composition, tweaked to get a deeper and darker feel.
 Ironically, Habit Rouge L’Extrait was the farthest departure from the original, turning Habit Rouge into a modern woody niche scent.
 The bright, singing signature of citronellol and aromatics was almost absent and replaced with a long-lasting super-cedarwood backbone, and a rich, cashmere-fine patchouli with earthy facets of bitter chocolate, coffee and camphor.
 Despite its extravagant price, it fared well enough to be granted tenure, but was discontinued in 2016.

 Reformulation.
 In the same vein as the new Mouchoir de Monsieur, Habit Rouge has been tidied up.
 Thierry Wasser, who is very outspoken about reformulations, explains that apart from the usual adjustments imposed by IFRA, the formula has not deliberately been changed, but that some of the perfume bases that go into Habit Rouge are bought from external suppliers and may have been altered, which is out of Guerlain’s control.
 Now Habit Rouge is all straight lines from start to finish, lighter, drier and leaner, and without the heavy musk.
-As for the EdP version, it seems to have given up on some of the melodious roundness for which agarwood is well-known.
+As for the EdP version, it seems to have given up on some of the melodious roundness for which oud is well-known.
 Habit Rouge is still elegant but less of a bon vivant, tiptoeing cleverly between the old and the young generations.

 Variations.
 Guerlain attests that the idea of perfume flankers isn't new.
 Habit Rouge's citrus-leather-vanilla arrangement allows for many different calibrations, and back in 1967 Jean-Paul Guerlain did develop Habit Rouge Dry (long-ago discontinued) for those men who liked the astringency of the original, but not its flamboyance.
 In 2005, the citrus top note was further highlighted in Eau de Toilette Légère ("Light"), which was surely an attempt to copy the success of Shalimar Light from two years before.
 Just like Shalimar Light, it didn't smell exactly "light", though, using lemon and neroli to modulate the whole Habit Rouge "tune" into a blindingly bright, gleeful and slightly metallic key.
 With its base accord of fresh cedarwood, white musk and amber, it was aimed at gaining the interest of younger men in Habit Rouge, but it somehow took out the classic elegance of the scent, and it was discontinued after a few years.